Engineering at UC

 Add a Diploma in Global Humanitarian Engineering

-UC offers the only only Humanitarian Engineering qualification in Australasia.
+UC offers the only Humanitarian Engineering qualification in Australasia.

 If you'd like to

-then you can add a Diploma in Humanitarian Engineering to your Bachelor of Engineering and get an extra qualification without adding any extra time to your degree.
+Add a Diploma in Global Humanitarian Engineering to your Bachelor of Engineering and get an extra qualification without adding any extra time to your degree.

 The University of Canterbury campus is located in a suburb of Christchurch and acts as its own small community.
 You will find numerous cafes, restaurants, a bookshop and an events centre.
 Cultural diversity is excellent and the College of Engineering has strong links with China and Malaysia as well as students from around the world.